Pandemics to Slips and Falls: Everything You Need to Know About Improving Your FSM Organization’s Safety

 Field Service jobs are tough.
 When you’re in charge of managing field service workers you are, at times, responsible for those workers’ lives.
 Regardless of the industry, Field Service technicians and workers are routinely put at risk, whether it be from heavy equipment, pandemics, falls, or the number of hours they spend on the road.

 The Canadian Broadcasting Corporation (CBC) published a story a few years ago highlighting the ultimate cost of improper work safety.

 From a 22-year-old fatally injured on her second day of work at a B.C. quarry to a 65-year-old Manitoban who died just 13 days before retirement, these profiles tell the stories of a fraction of the roughly 350 people who die on the job every year in Canada.*

-When we think about workplace safety it’s important to remember that every injury, every accident, every close call, has a real person tied to it.
-It’s a subject that has real world implications for employees and businesses.
+When we think about workplace safety it’s important to remember that every injury, every accident, and every close call, has a real person tied to it.
+It’s a subject that has real-world implications for employees and businesses.